 The Singers & Dancers: In the original version both A, B, the trios and choruses were all conceived as male.
 Gender makes no difference in the Covid-19 version.
 In this case.

 the vocal parts can be performed by women up an octave.
-Both A and B co-respond to the two dancers that they represent; C takes the other roles (& can be male or female).
+Both A and B correspond to the two dancers that they represent; C takes the other roles (& can be male or female).
 The cast would benefit from the use of additional dancers.
 There is a larger version: 1a. & (1 hour & 50 minutes, with orchestra & large chorus; 1b. is the piano version) & a chamber version: 1c.
 (95 minutes; with a smaller chorus or trio; & eight instruments; 1d. is the piano version) The timings & instrumental forces are listed below:

 1a.
 Ample/Covid-19a: 1 hour & 50 minutes for a poetry reader (A), soloist (B); trio; chorus; small to medium sized orchestra: 2 2+ 2+ 2+ 1/1/1/1 percussion, timpani; harp; strings & at least 3 dancers.